Anviella/Privacy-Policy-for-Yardim/PrivacyPolicy.md

 To manage and respond to user support requests
 To generate and review support transcripts when necessary

-The Ticket Bot does not use this data for any other purposes.
+The Yardim#6615 does not use this data for any other purposes.

 # 3. Data Sharing